Establishing Stochastic Object Models from Noisy Data via Ambient Measurement-Integrated Diffusion: EXPERIMENTS

 \subsection{Comparison Studies}

-In our experiments, we compare our method with representative approaches trained on noisy data, including AmbientStyleGAN3~\cite{ambstylegan3}, DDIM~\cite{songdenoising}, the diffusion–GAN hybrid ADDGAN~\cite{xu2025ambient}, and the diffusion-based AmbientDiffusion~\cite{daras2023ambient}.
+In our experiments, we compare our method with representative approaches trained on noisy data, including AmbientStyleGAN3~\cite{ambstylegan3}, DDPM~\cite{ho2020denoising}, the diffusion–GAN hybrid ADDGAN~\cite{xu2025ambient}, and the diffusion-based AmbientDiffusion~\cite{daras2023ambient}.
 Collectively, these baselines encompass state-of-the-art paradigms for establishing SOMs.

-\textbf{Common IQ Evaluation.} The performance of the generative models is assessed using two widely adopted metrics, the Fréchet Inception Distance (FID) and the Inception Score (IS), as well as SSIM-PDF.
+\textbf{Common IQ Evaluation.} The performance of the generative models is assessed using three metrics: the Fréchet Inception Distance (FID), the Inception Score (IS), and SSIM-PDF.
 SSIM-PDF is defined as the probability density function of the SSIM values computed between random pairs of ground-truth and model-generated patches.
 All results are summarized in Table~\ref{tab:fid_is}.
 The proposed method achieves the best scores on both datasets.
 On the CT dataset, it attains an FID of 40.38 and an IS of 2.88, outperforming the second-best method (ADDGAN) by 13.59 in FID and 0.21 in IS.
 On the DDSM dataset, it also performs best.
 As shown in Fig.~\ref{ssim-ct}, the SSIM-PDF curves of AMID are consistently closer to those of the ground truth, indicating that the generated images better preserve structural similarity.
 These results consistently confirm the advantages of the proposed method in producing images with higher fidelity and robust structural consistency.
-Moreover, as illustrated in Fig.~\ref{fig:qualitative_CT} and Fig.~\ref{fig:qualitative_DDSM}, AMID delivers the most visually convincing results: AmbientDiffusion and DDIM struggle with complex Gaussian noise, AmbientStyleGAN3 produces images that lack fine details, and ADDGAN introduces prominent artifacts in mammography images.
+Moreover, as illustrated in Fig.~\ref{fig:qualitative_CT} and Fig.~\ref{fig:qualitative_DDSM}, AMID delivers the most visually convincing results: AmbientDiffusion and DDPM struggle with complex Gaussian noise, AmbientStyleGAN3 produces images that lack fine details, and ADDGAN introduces prominent artifacts in mammography images.